JereKuusela/valheim-expand_world_size/README.md

 Note: Pay extra attention when loading old worlds.
 Certain configurations can modify the terrain significantly and destroy your buildings.

 Note: Minimap is generated as a background task.
 This is indicated by a small `Loading` text on the upper right corner.
+This can be disabled in the config and manually done with the command `ew_map`.

 Note: Old configuration from Expand World is automatically migrated to this mod.